ucbugg/learn.ucbugg/markdown/chapters/introduction-to-maya.md

 ### Setup Right-Click and Middle Mouse Button

 The contextual menu in Maya, opened via right-click, is a very important tool for the seasoned Maya user.
 However, the Mac Pros don't have right-click enabled by default.
 Open up System Preferences.
 Select Mouse and Keyboard.
 Select Mouse in the top menu.
 Set the right-click button to Secondary.
-Also set the Middle Mouse Button to actually be the middle mouse button, not the Dashboard.
+Also set the Middle Mouse Button to Button 3, not the Dashboard.

 ![Maya Image](/images/introduction-to-maya/intro_to_maya_mouse.png)